iterative/dvc.org/content/blog/2022-05-24-MLEM-release.md

 # What next?

-Check out [MLEM on GitHub](https://github.com/iterative/mlem) today and let us know what you think!
+**Star** [MLEM on GitHub](https://github.com/iterative/mlem) and let us know what you think!
 MLEM is a core building block for a Git-based model registry – for more information, visit our
 [model registry page](https://iterative.ai/model-registry).

 Resources: